List up to 20 items a month

 PayPal is a quick and safe way to get paid online and is usually the payment method of choice for most eBayers.
 But as a seller you pay a fee on the money you receive, usually around 3.4% plus a standard 20p charge.

 So when you can it’s good to get paid in cash.
-This way you avoid paying PayPal fees on top of eBay fees (currently 10% of the final selling price).
+This way you avoid paying PayPal fees on top of eBay fees (currently 10% of the final selling price plus postage).

 Save on packaging

-I know a lot of people that make good money on eBay, but spend most of it on packaging.
+There's no point making good money on eBay, but then spending most of it on packaging.

 You can cut the cost of sending your items by getting packaging materials from pound shops.